 We formulated a rolling wish list for when lockdown eased.
 Visiting beaches was high up there.

 The girls love beaches; shingle, sandy or rocky, it doesn’t matter.
-For post-April 12th of the Easter holidays – as restrictions began to lift – we booked an AirBnB in St Leonards, East Sussex.
+For post-April 12th of the Easter holidays – as restrictions began to lift – we booked a place to stay in St Leonards, East Sussex.

 A change from four walls